cristiscu/snowflake-chatgpt/README.md

-# snowflake-chatgpt
+# Snowflake with ChatGPT

-Experiments for my Udemy course about Snowflake using ChatGPT
+Experiments for my Udemy course about Snowflake using ChatGPT.